bumblebee26/Density-Based-Traffic-Signal-using-Image-Processing/Camera/README.md

 9. Open cmd and open the folder wherein the code folder is by writing its address.
 Mine is "C:\Program Files\Java\jdk1.8.0_74\bin".
 Click enter and it will give u "C:\Program Files\Java\jdk1.8.0_74\bin>".
 Now, write "java code.SimpleRead".
 It supposed to be like this---> ### C:\Program Files\Java\jdk1.8.0_74\bin>java code.SimpleRead

 10. You can see the picture taken from your OV7670 Camera Module Sensor in your "out" folder in c drive.
-In the cmd, it will show this-
 ![alt text](https://cdn.instructables.com/FAJ/Z2Y0/IUOHNZSG/FAJZ2Y0IUOHNZSG.LARGE.jpg)